Periyar: International travel (1929–1932)

 Between 1929 and 1935, under the strain of the Great Depression, political thinking worldwide received a jolt from the spread of international communism.
 Indian political parties, movements and considerable sections of leadership were also affected by inter-continental ideologies.
 The Self-Respect Movement also came under the influence of the leftist philosophies and institutions.
-Ramasamy, after establishing the Self-Respect Movement as an independent institution, began to look for ways to strengthen it politically and socially.
+Periyar, after establishing the Self-Respect Movement as an independent institution, began to look for ways to strengthen it politically and socially.
 To accomplish this, he studied the history and politics of different countries, and personally observed these systems at work.

-Ramasamy toured Malaya for a month, from December 1929 to January 1930, to propagate the self-respect philosophy.
-Embarking on his journey from Nagapattinam with his wife Nagammal and his followers, Ramasamy was received by 50,000 Tamil Malaysians in Penang.
+Periyar toured Malaya for a month, from December 1929 to January 1930, to propagate the self-respect philosophy.
+Embarking on his journey from Nagapattinam with his wife Nagammal and his followers, Periyar was received by 50,000 Tamil Malaysians in Penang.
 During the same month, he inaugurated the Tamils Conference, convened by the Tamils Reformatory Sangam in Ipoh, and then went to Singapore.
 In December 1931 he undertook a tour of Europe, accompanied by S. Ramanathan and Erode Ramu, to personally acquaint himself with their political systems, social movements, way of life, economic and social progress and administration of public bodies.
 He visited Egypt, Greece, Turkey, the Soviet Union, Germany, England, Spain, France and Portugal, staying in Russia for three months.
 On his return journey he halted at Ceylon and returned to India in November 1932.

-The tour shaped the political ideology of Ramasamy to achieve the social concept of Self-Respect.
+The tour shaped the political ideology of Periyar to achieve the social concept of Self-Respect.
 The communist system in the Soviet Union appealed to him as appropriately suited to deal with the social ills of the country.
-Thus, on socio-economic issues Ramasamy was Marxist, but he did not advocate for abolishing private ownership.
-Immediately after his return, Ramasamy, in alliance with the enthusiastic communist, M. Singaravelar, began to work out a socio-political scheme incorporating socialist and self-respect ideals.
+Thus, on socio-economic issues Periyar was Marxist, but he did not advocate for abolishing private ownership.
+Immediately after his return, Periyar, in alliance with the enthusiastic communist, M. Singaravelar, began to work out a socio-political scheme incorporating socialist and self-respect ideals.
 This marked a crucial stage of development in the Self-Respect Movement which got politicised and found its compatibility in Tamil Nadu.